Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Introduction

 The low-energy mass spectrum of the 2-flavor Schwinger model with a theta term has been studied analytically by using the bosonization technique \cite{Coleman:1976uz, Hetrick:1995wq}.
 We note, however, that the low-energy effective theory is strongly coupled if $0<m/g\ll1$ even after bosonization, and the details of the prediction rely on some approximations that are not fully justifiable.
-It is physically nontrivial if those analytic predictions are reproduced by the first-principle numerical computations when we go into the details beyond qualitative aspects.
+It is physically nontrivial if those analytic predictions are reproduced by the first-principles numerical computations when we go into the details beyond qualitative aspects.

-We performed the DMRG computations using the C++ library of ITensor \cite{itensor} to obtain the mass spectrum with the above three methods.
+We performed the DMRG computations using the C++ library of ITensor \cite{itensor} to obtain the mass spectrum at $\theta=0$ with the above three methods.
 We find that all three methods mostly agree and identify the stable particles, pions $\pi_a$ ($J^{PG}=1^{-+}$), sigma meson $\sigma$ ($J^{PG}=0^{++}$), and eta meson $\eta$ ($J^{PG}=0^{--}$), where $J$ denotes the isospin quantum number, $P$ and $G$ is the parity and $G$-parity, respectively.
 In particular, we observe that the mass of $\sigma$ meson is lighter than twice the pion mass, and thus $\sigma$ is stable against the decay process, $\sigma \to \pi\pi$.
 This implies that $\sigma$ is a stable particle, not a $\pi\pi$ resonance, and this is a notable difference compared with $4$d QCD.
-This is consistent with the analytic prediction based on the WKB approximation of the Abelian bosonized description, and our numerical results are so close to the WKB-based formula between the pion and sigma-meson masses, $M_\sigma/M_\pi=\sqrt{3}$.
+This is consistent with the analytic prediction based on the WKB approximation of the Abelian bosonized description.
+The WKB-based formula predicts the $\pi$ and $\sigma$ mass ratio is given by $M_\sigma/M_\pi=\sqrt{3}$, and our three distinct computations give roughly consistent results:\footnote{ The errors of these values correspond to the fitting error in each scheme.
+These values should be further affected by systematic errors potentially coming from, for instance, the finite lattice spacing, the finite-volume effect, the effect of the open boundary, and the cutoff on the bond dimension.}

 Let us emphasize that this poses an interesting theoretical question on why the semiclassical prediction works so well even outside its valid regime.
+In this paper, we concentrate on the simulation at $\theta=0$ to confirm the validity of our method.
+In fact, it should be straightforward to extend our work to the $\theta\neq0$ region.